bchwtz/bchwtz-gateway/docs/practical_guide.md

 # Practical Considerations

 ## Sensor settings
-This chapter is intended to give an overview about the As the results of the ruuviTag sensor accelerometer were quite unreliable it was decided to use an iPhone instead, leading to clean sampling behavior and allowing to make empirical statements about the amplitudes and frequencies of acceleration components during walking, jogging, sprinting and doing squats by performing resampling and frequency analysis.
+This chapter is intended to give an overview about the three main sensor settings , give some theoretical insight and show the impact different settings can have on the tracking of activities.
-At the end there are also some recommendations for choosing settings dynamically on the ruuviTag.
+It is looked into the amplitudes and frequencies of acceleration components during walking, jogging, sprinting and doing squats at different sampling frequencies by recording in 100 Hz and then performing resampling and Fourier analysis.
+The goal here is to look at various sampling frequencies and find the limits in order to make informed choices for our own use case.
+The amplitudes are helpful in determining the needed measrurement range.
+At the end there are also some guidelines for choosing settings for different scenarios on the ruuviTag.
+Due to problems with the ruuviTag firmware that could only be resolved late in the process, which lead to further problems of lags, gateway crashes etc., it was decided to use an iPhone app instead.
+This should make no difference as the findings are based on frequency and amplitude values alone and give some insight into the reconstruction process of signals.

+### Jupyter Notebook
+The findings in this post are based on the jupyter notebook _analyse_accel.ipynb_ (can be found in the _demos_ folder of the repository).
+The notebook takes samples generated via the iPhone app "Physics Toolbox", resamples them and creates various plots of the timeseries, sections of activity.
+Additionally it creates distributions of sampled amplitudes and frequencies in order to allow for practical sensor setting considerations.
+The _Physics Toolbox_ app samples at 100 Hz and uses $\frac{m}{s^2}$ as unit, while the LIS2DH12 sensor in the ruuviTag returns results in _g_, with $g=9.81 \frac{m}{s^2}$.
+These are recalculated in _g_ for better applicability to our case.

 ### Measurement range/scale
 The measurement range (scale) sets the maximum detectable acceleration for each axis, meaning that any values above the limit will get measured as maximum value.
 According to the [sensor datasheet](https://www.st.com/resource/en/datasheet/lis2dh12.pdf)(p.10) the possible values are 2g, 4g, 8g and 16g, where _g_ stands for G-forces, meaning an acceleration of 9.81 m/s².
 The sensitivity (resolution) setting of the sensor impacts the amount of available quantization levels for the measurement.
 The sensor offers three different modes, _low-power_ (8-bit data output), _normal_ (10-bit data output) and _high resolution_ (12-bit data output), where 1 bit is used for the sign (direction) of the acceleration while the other bits are used for quantization.
 In low-power mode this would lead to $2^{8-1} = 128$ different levels, while the actual range of each of these steps can be calculated by the following formula:

 \[S=\frac{M}{2^{bits - 1}}\]

 where _M_ is the measurement range (scale).
 From this formula it becomes clear that due to the limited amount of quantization levels there is a tradeoff between maximum acceleration and highest resolution, as a smaller measurement range will lead to increased sensitivity, meaning that more subtle changes in acceleration can be detected, at the disadvantage of hitting the acceleration limit earlier and losing any specific information for affected samples.
 A bigger scale on the other hand will have a higher maximum acceleration limit, but will be unable to pick up on smaller changes in acceleration in comparison to the former approach.
 All sensitivities for the different settings can be found in the [sensor datasheet](https://www.st.com/resource/en/datasheet/lis2dh12.pdf)(p.10), and even the worst possible resolution is still 192mg/digit (8-bit, 16g).
-Given the activities of walking, jogging and doing squats the vast majority of sampled data has values smaller than 2g (see below), none ever crosses the threshold of 4g.
+Given the activities mentioned above the vast majority of sampled data has values smaller than 2g (see below), but for sprinting some crosses the threshold of 4g and even come close to 8g.
 Using a range of 4g at 8-bit would result in a resolution of 32mg/digit.
 It is important to note that changing the sensor output resolution impacts the bandwith $f_{max}$ (highest detectable frequency component without aliasing, more information below).
 The bandwith is behaving as expected (half of sampling rate) for 8-bit and 10-bit while it does go down to 1/9 of the sampling rate for 12-bit resolution, rendering this setting pointless for our case.[[sensor datasheet]](https://www.st.com/resource/en/datasheet/lis2dh12.pdf)(p.16)

-#### Findings
+#### Results
 In the pictures below can be seen that the three different activities result in similar amplitude distributions, but at different scales.
 For the accelerometer, where sprinting has the highest amplitudes (meaning highest acceleration), sometimes exceeding 6g, doing squats leads only to comparably low accelerations and a narrow spectrum.

 Amplitude distribution walking | Amplitude distribution jogging | Amplitude distribution sprinting